wtdcode/sand-aflpp/README.md

 To use SAND, two binaries need to be built like cmplog:

 - The native binary without any sanitizer instrumented.
 SAND will run it during every loop and collect coverage.
 - The sanitizer instrumented binary but _without AFL instrumentation_.
 SAND use this binary to check if an interesting input triggers sanitizers.
+Note, this binary must have fork servers enabled so `afl-clang-fast` is still needed for compilation.
+We will explain how to build this below.

 ### Build